pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 The plugin runs in the demo by default.
 It is fully functional but adds a watermark and Pdfcrowd branding over the content.

 You can purchase a Pdfcrowd [API license](https://pdfcrowd.com/user/account/api2-license/?ref=wordpress) to remove the demo watermark and Pdfcrowd branding.
-To activate the license, enter your Pdfcrowd username and your API key in the plugin settings on the Basics tab.
+To activate the license, enter your Pdfcrowd username and your API key in the plugin settings on the License tab.

 A single Pdfcrowd API license can be used for both our plugins on multiple WordPress websites.
 Moreover, the API license enables you to use the [Pdfcrowd conversion API](https://pdfcrowd.com/api/) directly.